 Longitudinal range

-The longitudinal position of the baseline under study are given in []: one TCL on the IP-side of D2, Q5 and Q6 is foreseen.
+The longitudinal position of the baseline presently under study are given in [5]: one TCL on the IP-side of D2, Q5 and Q6 is foreseen.
 Ideally, the shortest distance between the TCL jaws and the superconducting coils must be foreseen, depending on the detailed layouts of warm/cold transitions.

 Volume